gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 When the backend receives the request to generate new user credentials, it validates the token, ensuring that the token is of the correct type and has not expired.

+*TODO (Tim): Investigate adding a new gRPC endpoint for this functionality instead of introducing a new endpoint on the deprecated HTTP API.*

 #### Renewable User Certificates